AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Create a proposal to check codes of input contract.
+Creates a proposal to check the code of a contract.

 **Parameters:**

 ***ContractCodeCheckInput***

-- **contract_input** - byte array of the contract codes to be checked
+- **contract_input** - byte array of the contract code to be checked

-- **is_contract_deployment** - whether input contract to be deployed or updated
+- **is_contract_deployment** - whether the input contract is to be deployed or updated

 **Returns:**

-Hash of contract-code-check-input.
+Hash of the **ContractCodeCheckInput** object.

 ### function ReleaseApprovedContract